Keyfactor/kemp-orchestrator/README.md

-# Google Cloud Provider Certificate Manager
+# Kemp Load Balancer

-Google Certificate Manager Orchestrator for Add, Remove and Inventory.
+Kemp Load Balancer for Add, Remove and Inventory.

 #### Integration status: Pilot - Ready for use in test environments.
 Not for use in production.